The Doctor's Enemies

 (Nicholas Briggs)

-During the Eighth Doctor's first trip in the TARDIS with new companion Charley Pollard, he materialised in the far future during the Orion War ("Sword of Orion"), a war between humans and androids that began when humanity made its androids too realistic, to the extent that the androids demanded equal rights from the authorities, going to way when they were refused.
+During the Eighth Doctor's first trip with new companion Charley Pollard, he materialised in the far future during the Orion War ("Sword of Orion"), a war between humans and androids that began when humanity made its androids too realistic, to the extent that the androids demanded equal rights from the authorities, going to war when they were refused.
 When the TARDIS accidentally materialised on a spaceship where one of the crew had been murdered by a being of great strength, The Doctor discovered that the power problems were because of a Cybermat that had infiltrated the ship, and subsequently discovered that the ship had deliberately made contact with a ship full of dormant Cybermen; the ship's captain, Deeva, was an Earth Security operative sent to attempt to form an alliance with the Cybermen against the androids.
 As the entire crew were converted, Deeva was revealed to be an android double agent seeking the Cyber conversion process to convert humans to fight for the androids, but, as an ion storm struck the ship, Deeva, changed by her time with The Doctor and Charley, sacrificed herself to ensure the destruction of the Cybermen, giving The Doctor and Charley time to retreat to the TARDIS.

 Some time after this, following Charley’s attempt to leave The Doctor following the death of fellow companion C’rizz, The Doctor and Charley were forced to investigate a temporal ‘hump’ - swelling in space/time caused by pressure in the event ridges - that had thrown them off course, causing them to land in Singapore in 2008 rather than 1931.
 Tracking the hump to the SS Batavia - a ship that was marooned in the harbour in 1942, - The Doctor and Charley swiftly learned that it contained a small group of Cybermen that had attacked it in 1942 after an experimental generator designed to help them avoid detection transferred the ship to the year 500 000 - by which point Earth had been abandoned, - the generator being reprogrammed based on signals that were sent by the Cybermen into the past.
 Tracking the ship to its new location, The Doctor was horrified to learn that the Cybermen intended to establish cybernetic conversion facilities in 1942.
 With the Cyber-Planner’s body damaged due to temporal corrosion, the Planner transferred its intellect into Charley’s body moments before The Doctor transferred the Batavia back to 1942, allowing the ship to be hit by torpedoes to preserve history.
 Due to Charley’s brain being incapable of holding the Cyber-Planner, the Planner attempted to transfer itself into The Doctor, but The Doctor rewired the transmission and restored Charley to normal.
 Unfortunately, at the last minute a deranged and partly converted treasure-hunter who had sought the Batavia’s supposed gold reserves attacked The Doctor, forcing The Doctor to take him to the future to acquire Cyber-technology only to be subsequently killed by the remaining Cybermen.
 Although Charley managed to destroy the ship, the subsequent disintegration caused the TARDIS’s HADS to activate, resulting in the TARDIS dematerialising, with The Doctor’s recent memories so scrambled that he was unable to recall what had precisely happened to Charley (Who went on to be rescued by the Sixth Doctor, leaving her in an awkward position as she was thus forced to prevent herself from letting this Doctor know anything about her time with his future self).